edwardgoldring/website/content/home/projects.md

 "Rules to Live (and Die) By: Introducting the Global Succession Rules Dataset" (with Anne Meng)

-"The Autocratic Job Market: Succession and Popular Approval in Uganda" (with Rebecca Tapscott)
+"The Autocratic Job Market:\\What Do Citizens in Autocracies Think About Succession?" (with Rebecca Tapscott)

 "Exporting Authoritarian Social Control?
 Drivers and Effects of China's Surveillance Technology Transfers" (with Sheena Chestnut Greitens)